Five days. Six interviews. A clear picture of where growth works and where it doesn't.

-The sprint is designed to move quickly without disrupting your team's ongoing work.
+The diagnostic is designed to move quickly without disrupting your team's ongoing work.

 Here is what happens, step by step.

-The Diagnostic Sprint is time-bound, decision-focused and complete on its own.
+The Growth System Diagnostic is time-bound, decision-focused and complete on its own.

 A small set of concrete inputs used to establish context and constraints.